 At 4.40 pm, we left Hammerfest with the MS Årøy.
 There was also a Sami couple wearing traditional Sami clothes.
 The trip back from Hammerfest to Alta took around 2 hours.

-After our packrafting trip in Finnish Lapland, two friends and I decided to drive with our car up North to Norway towards the Arctic Sea, where we spent a few days at the Varangerfjord.
+I also had the chance to visit Norway during the summer time.
+After our packrafting trip in Finnish Lapland, two friends and I drove with our car up North to Norway towards the Arctic Sea, where we spent a few days at the Varangerfjord.
 It was my first time visiting Norway.

 In Neiden, we visited a wooden church built in 1902 and offers space to 155 people.
 The church’s interior was quite simple but with fine details, and the chandelier, for example, was made in Helsinki.